 A Case-Based Approach to CLL and Mantle Cell Lymphoma

-View this CME activity, which explores the challenges with evolving therapies for patients with CLL and MCL.
+View this educational activity, which explores the challenges with evolving therapies for patients with CLL and MCL.
 What are the optimal approaches using conventional chemotherapy, novel agents, as well as transplantation?

 Figure 2 shows the outcomes of unrelated donor transplantation for patients with NHL.
 Between 2001 and 2012, one-year survival increased 13%, and two-year survival increased 12%.
 Since 1990, one-year survival has increased 24% and two-year survival has increased 22%.